Skip to content

 size_t size; // 当前元素个数

-The four fields each have their own role: data manages "where it exists", size manages "how many are used", capacity manages "how many slots there are in total", and elem_size manages "how large each slot is".
-With elem_size, locating the address of the ith element is simply (char *)arr->data + i * arr->elem_size — we must first cast to char * because sizeof(char) is exactly 1 byte, making the pointer arithmetic a precise byte offset.
-Doing addition directly on void * will cause a compiler error (the C standard doesn't allow it, although GCC permits it as an extension, but it's not portable).
+These four fields each serve a specific purpose: data manages "where it exists," size manages "how many are used," capacity manages "total slots," and element_size manages "size of each slot."
+With element_size, calculating the address of the i-th element is (char*)data + i * element_size—we must cast to char* first because char is exactly one byte, ensuring the pointer arithmetic results in a precise byte offset.
+Performing arithmetic directly on void* causes a compiler error (the C standard forbids it; while GCC allows it as an extension, it is not portable).

-The internal data layout of std::vector is almost identical to ours, except that the template parameter T replaces the void * + elem_size combination, and type safety is guaranteed at compile time. sizeof(std::vector<int>) is 24 bytes on most implementations — three 8-byte fields (pointer + size + capacity), and elem_size doesn't need to be stored after template instantiation.
+The internal data layout of std::vector is almost identical to ours, except that the template parameter T replaces the void* + element_size combination, ensuring type safety is guaranteed at compile time. sizeof(std::vector<int>) is 24 bytes in most implementations—three 8-byte fields (pointer + size + capacity)—and element_size does not need to be stored after template instantiation.

-Step Two — Establishing an Error Handling System
+Step 2 — Establishing an Error Handling System

-Before writing functional code, let's solve an engineering problem: what do we do when a function fails?
-The laziest approach is to abort() on error — this is common in teaching code, but it's an absolute disaster in real engineering.
-You can't just kill the entire server process because a single malloc failed, right?
+Before writing functional logic, let's address an engineering problem: what do we do when a function fails?
+The laziest approach is to call exit(-1) immediately upon error—this is common in educational code, but it is a disaster in real-world engineering.
+You wouldn't want to kill the entire server process just because a single push_back failed, right?

-We use an enum to establish a clear error code system:
+We use an enumeration to establish a clear error code system:

 c

-Every function returns DynResult, and the caller can check whether the operation succeeded and why it failed.
-We can pair this with a helper macro to output friendly error messages:
+Every function returns a DynamicArrayStatus, allowing the caller to determine whether the operation succeeded and the reason for any failure.
+We can use helper macros to output friendly error messages:

 c